awilli1186/wee-website/content/pages/home.md

 ---
 global:
-  seoTitle: Responsive Front-End Framework
+  seoTitle: Front-End Framework
-  seoDesc: Wee is an extensible front-end web development framework for building responsive websites using Less CSS paired with a powerful JavaScript library.
+  seoDesc: Wee is an extensible front-end web development framework for building responsive websites using a Less CSS bootstrap paired with a powerful JavaScript library.
 ---

 Blueprint for modern web development